|

 "No."

-her seat and allowed him to pull her over to the fireplace.
-The
+She rose from her seat, and allowed him to pull her over to the

-servants had built a small fire to ward off the night's slight
+fireplace.
+The servants had built a small fire to ward off the

-chill but, in the general commotion, it had been allowed to die
+night's slight chill but, in the general commotion, it had been

-out.
-Eowyn and Faramir watched in fascination as the animal carefully
+allowed to die out.
+Eowyn and Faramir watched in fascination as

-picked a piece of charred wood from the embers and scratched on
+the animal carefully picked a piece of charred wood from the embers

 "'My name is Haldir'," read Faramir, softly.